-Camp booties and their relatives the slip-on down camping slippers are soft shell, lightweight slippers you can wear to keep your feet (and therefore the rest of your body) warm while you spend time at camp, whether that’s in a campervan, tent or hut.
+Camp booties and their relatives the slip-on down camping slippers are soft shell, lightweight slippers you can wear to keep your feet (and therefore the rest of your body) warm while you spend time at camp, whether that’s in a campervan, tent, or hut/chalet.
 You can also keep them on in your sleeping bag if you need that extra warmth on your feet in addition to (or instead of) wearing socks to keep them warm overnight.

 In our opinion, when it comes to snow camping or wearing in a chalet after skiing, these warm booties are a must-have!